 DAY 4: More city sights & shopping

 Spend this day further exploring the capital.
 Start by heading out on Paseo Colón to the Museo de Arte Costarricense (Costa Rican Art Museum), and spend some time in its wonderful open-air sculpture garden.
 After visiting the museum, take a stroll around the expansive downtown Parque La Sabana (p. ###).
 Intrepid travelers can also do some shopping at the Mercado Central.

 For your final dinner, splurge a bit and head to the elegant Grano de Oro Restaurant, located inside the boutique hotel of the same name.
 Serving up sophisticated contemporary cuisine using the freshest local ingredients, this is arguably one of the best restaurants in the city.

-After dinner take a late-night turn on the dance floor at Vértigo, or pop in for a cocktail at speakeasy Bebedero.
+After dinner take a late-night turn on the dance floor at Vértigo, or pop in to the cocktail hotspot Curandero.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.